 Professors are especially concerned about plagiarism for three reasons.
 First, they make professional reputations by doing original research, so Professor A naturally wishes to discourage Professor B from appropriating her ideas and presenting them as his own.
-Second, widespread plagiarism by students would damage an academic institution's most prized possession: its integrity.
-Your professors must ensure that you are learning to think and write independently so they can evaluate your progress properly.
-See Linda H. Edwards, Legal Writing: Process, Analysis, and Organization 9-11 (5th ed.
+Second, widespread plagiarism by students would damage an academic institution's most prized possession, namely, its integrity.
+Your professors must ensure that you are learning to think and write independently so they can properly evaluate your progress.
+See: Linda H. Edwards, Legal Writing: Process, Analysis, and Organization 9-

+11 (5th ed.
 2010).
 Third, plagiarism in law school calls into question one's ability to later serve the public honestly and competently as a practicing lawyer.
-See Robin F. Hansen and Alexandra Anderson, Law Student Plagiarism: Contemporary Challenges and Responses, 64 Journal of Legal Education 416, 421 (2015).
+See: Robin F. Hansen and Alexandra Anderson, Law Student Plagiarism: Contemporary Challenges and Responses, 64 Journal of Legal Education 416, 421 (2015).

-Plagiarism can occur in law practice, too.
+Practicing lawyers are less particular about the ownership of their words and ideas.
+See: McKinney, supra, p.
+3. Still, plagiarism can occur in law practice, too.
 To be sure, no plagiarism occurs when an associate in a law firm includes in a motion for summary judgment part of a similar motion written by a partner six months ago.
-Copying from internal firm work product is generally not plagiarism (but make sure that is indeed the understanding before doing so and always check the work from which you borrow!).
+Copying that produces a firm work product is generally not plagiarism.
+And most lawyers would be pleased to see their words or ideas repeated in a court opinion or legislation, even without attribution.
+Id.

 But courts have punished for plagiarism lawyers who have (1) copied the legal analysis in the opposing party's memorandum without attribution, DeWilde v.
 Gannett Pub.
 Co., 797 F. Supp.
 55, 56 (D. Me.
-1992); (2) copied, in an appellate brief, most of the trial court's opinion without attribution, see Mirow, Plagiarism: A Workshop For Law

-Students, n.14; and (3) submitted plagiarized writing samples to a program assigning attorneys to criminal defendants, see In re Steinberg, 202 A.D.2d 232, 620 N.Y.S.2d 345 (App.
+1992); (2) copied, in an appellate brief, most of the trial court's opinion without attribution (see Mirow, Plagiarism: A Workshop For Law Students, n.
+14); and (3) submitted plagiarized writing samples to a program assigning attorneys to criminal defendants.
+In re Steinberg, 202 A.D.2d 232, 620 N.Y.S.2d 345 (App.
 Div.
 1994).
-The Iowa Supreme Court publically reprimanded an attorney who included plagiarized pages from a published article in a brief he submitted to a bankruptcy court.
+The Iowa Supreme Court publically reprimanded an attorney who included seventeen plagiarized pages from a published article in a twenty-one-page brief he submitted to a bankruptcy court.
 The Court stated, "This is misrepresentation, pure and simple."
-Iowa Sup.
-Ct.
-Att y Disciplinary Bd. v.
+Iowa Supreme Court Attorney Disciplinary Board v.
 Cannon, 789 N.W.2d 756 (Iowa 2010).
 So, don't forget about plagiarism when you graduate from law school and enter law practice.